moorepants/learn-multibody-dynamics/loads.rst

 is equal in magnitude, doesn't change, and always the same direction) does work on the system.

-*Non-contributing forces* do no work on the system.
+*Noncontributing forces* do no work on the system.
 For example, when a force acts between two points that have no relative motion, no work is done.
-Examples of non-contributing forces:
+Examples of noncontributing forces:

 1. contact forces on particles across smooth (frictionless) surfaces of rigid bodies